skip to main content

 Guide Dogs NSW/ACT

-Provides training for people who are vision impaired to gain mobility and independence by using canes and guide dogs to get around safely.
+Provides training for people who are vision impaired to gain mobility and independence.

 Spinal Cord Injuries Australia